tasmota/docs/docs/NeoPool.md

 ![](_media/xsns_83_neopool_s.png)

 There are [Tasmota commands](#commands) implemented to control the high level functions for filtration, light and system parameters such as pH set point, hydrolysis level, redox set point etc.
-However, the sensor also provides low-level commands to directly [read]#NPRead) and [write](#NPWrite) NeoPool register, means that you have the option to implement your own commands via home automation systems or by using the Tasmota build-in possibilities [Rules](Commands#rules) with [Backlog](Commands#the-power-of-backlog) or the powerful Berry language on ESP32.
+However, the sensor also provides low-level commands to directly [read](#NPRead) and [write](#NPWrite) NeoPool register, means that you have the option to implement your own commands via home automation systems or by using the Tasmota build-in possibilities [Rules](Commands#rules) with [Backlog](Commands#the-power-of-backlog) or the powerful Berry language on ESP32.

 ## Connection